The Seebeck Effect

 thermoelectric circuit.
 If this circuit is broken at the center, the net open circuit voltage (the Seebeck voltage) is a function of the junction

 temperature and the composition of the two metals.
-Which means that when the junction of the two metals is heated or cooled a voltage is produced that can be correlated back to
+Which means that when the junction of the two metals is heated, or cooled, a voltage is produced that can be correlated back to

 Thermocouples are available in different combinations of metals or calibrations.
 The most common are the “Base Metal” thermocouples known as Types J, K, T, E

-and N. There are also high temperature calibrations - als known as Noble Metal thermocouples - Types R, S, C and GB.
+There are also high temperature calibrations - als known as Noble Metal thermocouples - Types R, S, C and GB.

 Each calibration has a different temperature range and environment, although the maximum temperature varies with the diameter of the wire used in the

-Although the thermocouple calibration dictates the temperature range, the maximum range is also limited by the diameter of the thermocouple
+Although thermocouple calibration dictates the temperature range, the maximum range is also limited by the diameter of the thermocouple

 wire.
 That is, a very thin thermocouple may not reach the full temperature range.